emranCoder/express_models_mongoose/README.md

 # express_models_mongoose
 Database schema for express model.
-It's help to build express base.
+It will help to build express base.